cabforum/netsec/docs/NSR.md

 #### 4.4 Vulnerability Identification

+The CA's vulnerability identification process MUST include monitoring for relevant security advisories and penetration testing.

 ##### 4.4.1 Penetration Testing

 As part of the identification component of the CA's vulnerability correction process, the CA MUST define and follow a program for performing penetration tests that ensures: